cs320-wisc/f22/p4/README.md

 **Hint 1:** consider combining Flask's `jsonify` with Pandas `to_dict`: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_dict.html

-**Hint 2:** we cover rate limiting at the end of October 19 lecture.
+**Hint 2:** we cover rate limiting in the October 21 lecture.

 ## IP visitors of JSON Page
-Now add a resource at http://your-ip:5000/visitors.json that display the IP addresses that have visited your `browse.json` resource. **Hint 1:** use the client IPs stored in previous excersise (rate limiting).
+Now add a resource at http://your-ip:5000/visitors.json that returns a list of the IP addresses that have visited your `browse.json` resource. **Hint 1:** use the client IPs stored in previous excersise (rate limiting).

 ## Dashboard